Ibrahim Drešević: Elfsborg

-His debut with Elfsborg came on 25 August 2016 in a 0–7 biggest away win in the second round of 2016–17 Svenska Cupen against IK Gauthiod after coming on as a substitute at 61st minute in place of Joakim Nilsson.
+His debut with Elfsborg came on 25 August 2016 in a 0–7 biggest away win in the second round of 2016–17 Svenska Cupen against IK Gauthiod after coming on as a substitute in the 61st minute in place of Joakim Nilsson.
 Drešević made his first Allsvenskan appearance on 10 September after being named in the starting line-up in a 1–1 home draw against Kalmar.

 Heerenveen

-On 31 January 2019, Drešević signed a three-and-half-year contract with Eredivisie club Heerenveen.
-His debut with Heerenveen came sixteen days later in a 2–2 home draw against PSV after coming on as a substitute at 79th minute in place of Jizz Hornkamp.
+On 31 January 2019, Drešević signed a three-and-a-half-year contract with Eredivisie club Heerenveen.
+His debut with Heerenveen came sixteen days later in a 2–2 home draw against PSV after coming on as a substitute in the 79th minute in place of Jizz Hornkamp.

 Fatih Karagümrük

 On 24 June 2022, Drešević signed a two-year contract with Süper Lig club Fatih Karagümrük.
 His debut with Fatih Karagümrük came on 21 August in a 4–1 away defeat against Beşiktaş after being named in the starting line-up.